Nucular: In popular culture

 In popular culture, this pronunciation has often been used to signify inferiority, low intellect or foolishness.

 In Woody Allen's 1989 film Crimes and Misdemeanors, Mia Farrow's character says she could never fall for any man who says "nucular".
-The pronunciation was satirized in the 1996 science fiction film Mars Attacks!.
-Later, the pronunciation was utilized earnestly by the titular character in Indiana Jones and the Kingdom of the Crystal Skull after Indiana survives an atomic bomb test by crawling inside a lead-lined refrigerator.
+The pronunciation is satirized in the 1996 science fiction film Mars Attacks!.
+It is used earnestly by Indiana Jones in the 2008 film Indiana Jones and the Kingdom of the Crystal Skull after he survives an atomic bomb test by crawling inside a lead-lined refrigerator.
+In Get Smart, also released in 2008, the President, a clear parody of George W. Bush, says "nucular", only for the exasperated Chief of CONTROL to loudly correct him.

 In Madagascar 3: Europe's Most Wanted, Skipper corrects Gloria's standard pronunciation of the word "nuclear" to "nucular".

 In Don Delillo's 1997 novel Underworld, Marvin mentions nuclear weapons and it is said "He pronounced it nucular".

-Homer Simpson (a nuclear power plant employee) of the popular American animated TV series The Simpsons and Peter Griffin of the animated comedy series Family Guy both pronounce nuclear this way (in these episodes, Homer Simpson and Peter Griffin both "correct" someone else's correct pronunciation of the word).
+Homer Simpson (a nuclear power plant employee) of the American animated TV series The Simpsons and Peter Griffin of the animated comedy series Family Guy both say "nucular" (in these episodes, Homer and Peter "correct" someone else's correct pronunciation of the word).

-In Get Smart, the President, in a clear parody of George W. Bush, says "nucular", only for the exasperated Chief of CONTROL to loudly correct him.

 Motivation

-Steven Pinker has proposed a phonotactic explanation for the conversion of nuclear to nucular: the unusual and disfavored sequence [kli.ər] is gradually transformed to a more acceptable configuration via metathesis.
-However, Arnold Zwicky notes that [kli.ər] presents no difficulty for English speakers in words such as pricklier.
-He also regards the proposition of metathesis as unnecessary.
-Zwicky suggests a morphological origin, combining the slang nuke with the common sequence -cular (molecular, particular, etc.).
+Pinker has proposed a phonotactic explanation for the conversion of nuclear to nucular: the unusual and disfavored sequence [kli.ər] is gradually transformed to a more acceptable configuration via metathesis.
+But Arnold Zwicky notes that [kli.ər] presents no difficulty for English speakers in words such as pricklier and deems the postulation of metathesis unnecessary.
+He suggests a morphological origin, combining the slang nuke with the common sequence -cular (molecular, particular, etc.).
 Supporting Zwicky's hypothesis, Geoffrey Nunberg quotes a government weapons specialist: "Oh, I only say 'nucular' when I'm talking about nukes."
 Nunberg argues that this pronunciation by weapons specialists and by politicians such as Bush may be a deliberate choice.
 He suggests that the reasons for this choice are to assert authority or to sound folksy.